Skip to main content

 Section 74 defines consent as “if he agrees by choice, and has the freedom and capacity to make that choice”.
 Prosecutors should consider this in two stages.
 They are:

-• Whether a complainant had the capacity (i.e. the age and understanding) to make a choice about whether or not to take part in the sexual activity at the time in question.
+• Whether a complainant had the capacity (that is the age and understanding) to make a choice about whether or not to take part in the sexual activity at the time in question.

 • Whether he or she was in a position to make that choice freely, and was not constrained in any way.